natalieivy/session-6/readme.md

 Food App Continued

+##Homework

+Review the creation of the details page.

+1. Add a details section to last week's homework.
+1. Include an image switcher

+Good luck.

 ###$HTTP

 Let's use `recipes.json` in the data folder instead of keeping the data model in the controller.